 Flight Cancellation!
 January of 2018, we were finishing up a fabulous long three-week vacation across Australia and New Zealand.
 I intentionally booked our flights as the crow flies in order not to backtrack.
-The final destination was Auckland, New Zealand, so it only made sense to fly from there back to the US.
+The final destination was Auckland, New Zealand, so it only made sense to fly back to the US.
 We were scheduled to leave on Friday, Jan 6th, 2018, on American Airlines Flight 82.

 We arrive at the airport, and everything appears normal until we go downstairs to the gate area and no plane.
 Clue number one!
 Then a delayed notice appears.
 Time passes, no information, and people start to get restless.
-Two hours in and no plane in sight, it becomes apparent there isn’t going to be a flight out of this gate, but when happened next is downright scandalous.
+Two hours in and no plane in sight, it becomes apparent there isn’t going to be a flight out of this gate, but when it happened next is downright scandalous.

 The gate attendant announces that the flight has been canceled because six of the thirteen crew are six-bull.
 I am not buying this at all.
 And, legit or not, how about they get a new crew.
 Wait.
 That might be too logical for such a large corporation.